 3. With the final piece, begin on the backside of your leg, just above your ankle.
 Position the tape at an angle and wrap it around your foot, so the middle part of your arch gets covered with tape.
 Continue up the other side of your leg.

-I also have heel spurs – what’s the best running shoes for plantar fasciitis and heel spurs?
+I also have heel spurs – what are the top running shoes for plantar fasciitis and heel spurs?

 Heel spurs and plantar fasciitis often go hand in hand.
 Heel spurs are small calcium deposits that develop under your heel right where the plantar fascia connects to the heel.
 They cause pain most often when walking or running.

 To manage both, we recommend wearing a well-cushioned shoe with lots of heel cushioning.

-For neutral runners or runners with high arches, the Hoka One One Bondi 5 is a good choice.
+For neutral runners, the Hoka One One Bondi 7 is a good choice.
 This max cushioned shoe has plenty of padding and support throughout the shoe, but especially in the heel.

 For runners with flat arches who overpronate, the Hoka One One Gaviota is very similar to the Bondi in terms of cushioning and support.
 But it has extra support on the inside arch to help control overpronation.

 I also have bunions – what’s the best running shoes for plantar fasciitis and bunions?

-For runners who suffer from plantar fasciitis and bunions, you should look for a running shoe with lots of support and a wide toe box that doesn’t put pressure on the bunion areas.
+For runners who have plantar fasciitis and bunions, you should look for a running shoe with lots of support and a lot of room around the toes that doesn’t put pressure on the bunion areas.

 Altra running shoes have wide toe boxes and good support in certain models.
 They are also zero drop shoes, which encourage natural running form (where you land on the ball of your foot instead of heel striking).
 Anecdotal evidence suggests this might be a good way to help heel plantar fasciitis.